-- A. All Procurements will be formalized by entering into either a Contract with the successful Vendor or issuing a Purchase Order to the successful Vendor in accordance with the County's policies and procedures. - B. For Competitive Procurements, the Award of a Procurement and approval of a Contract with the Vendor may be brought to the Board at the same time and approved with a single majority vote of the Board members who are present and eligible to vote. - C. Contracts and Purchase Orders must be approved and executed by the entity with approval authority as provided in Section 3.2. - 1.
-County Manager or designee can execute revenue-generating agreements up to Tier 3. - 2.
-Tier 4 revenue-generating contracts that are solicited through the Competitive Procurement process per Section 5 of this Ordinance will require Board approval. - D. STAs and CPAs must be approved and executed by the approval authority as provided in Section 3.2. - E. For Contracts, STAs or CPAs that were originally executed below the Board approval threshold set forth in Section 3.2, Change Order and Amendment documents shall be executed by the person authorized by Section 3.2 based on the entire value of the Contract, STA, or CPA, including the proposed change.
+- A. All Procurements will be formalized by entering into either a Contract with the successful Vendor or issuing a Purchase Order to the successful Vendor in accordance with the County's policies and procedures. - B. For Competitive Procurements, the Award of a Procurement and approval of a Contract with the Vendor may be brought to the Board at the same time and approved with a single majority vote of the Board members who are present and eligible to vote. - C. Contracts and Purchase Orders must be approved and executed by the entity with approval authority as provided in Section 3.2. - D. STAs and CPAs must be approved and executed by the approval authority as provided in Section 3.2. - E. For Contracts, STAs or CPAs that were originally executed below the Board approval threshold set forth in Section 3.2, Change Order and Amendment documents shall be executed by the person authorized by Section 3.2 based on the entire value of the Contract, STA, or CPA, including the proposed change.
 Therefore, any Contract, STA, or CPA that meets or exceeds a total of \$100,000.00 as a result of changes must be approved by the Board.
 Subsequent to Board approval, the approval thresholds for Change Orders and Amendments shall be based on the cumulative amount of all changes made after the Board's approval.
 If a proposed change will result in the total changes reaching \$100,000.00 or more, the change must be approved by the Board.
 Any further increases to the Contract, STA, or CPA price, regardless of the cost, will require Board approval.

 - F. For Contracts, STAs, and CPAs that were originally executed by the Board, the approval thresholds for Change Orders and Amendments shall be based on the cumulative amount of all changes made after the Board's approval.
 If a proposed change will result in the total changes reaching \$100,000.00 or more above the original Board-approved amount, the change must be approved by the Board.
 Any further increases to the price, regardless of the cost, will require Board approval.
-Any contingency amount approved by the Board for a particular project shall not be included in the calculation of the cumulative value of changes for the purpose of determining the applicable approval threshold. - G. Zero cost changes or changes that result in a lower Contract amount may be approved and executed by the County Manager or Designee. - H. The County Manager or designee can authorize extensions of a contract for up to six months if it is in the best interest of Lee County.
+Any contingency amount approved by the Board for a particular project shall not be included in the calculation of the cumulative value of changes for the purpose of determining the applicable approval threshold. - G. Zero cost changes or changes that result in a lower Contract amount may be approved and executed by the County Manager or Designee.